fortrabbit/docs/14.tips/php-processes.md

 ---
 reviewed: 2023-07-29 20:02:50
 title:    PHP processes
-excerpt:  How do they work, what to expect
+navigation.excerpt:  How do they work, what to expect
 ---

 ## About PHP processes